MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

                            replace(x, is.na(x), as.numeric(names(which.max(table(x)))))})
 ```
 >Why do you think is necessary to input missing values when performing a PCA?
+>Would you follow the same approach for reduced representation sequence (RRS) and whole genome sequence (WGS) data?

-### Run and visualise PCA
+### Run and visualize a PCA
 Next, we are ready to perform the PCA.
 The code is very simple, only one line!
 ```R
 pca.2lin <- prcomp(geno.012_2lin.imp)
 ```
 Now, we will look at some interesting stats from the PCA object.
-First we will plot the variances against the number of the principal component.
+First we will plot the variances against the number of the principal components:
 ```R
 screeplot(pca.2lin)
 ```